A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.

 Seriously violating rules is common and includes running away from home and frequently being truant from school.
 Children are likely to use and abuse illicit drugs and have difficulties in school.
 Suicidal thoughts may occur and must be taken seriously.

 About two thirds of the children stop the inappropriate behaviors by adulthood.
 The younger a child is when conduct disorder begins, the more likely the behavior is to continue.
-If the behavior continues into adulthood, people often encounter legal trouble, chronically violate the rights of others, and are often diagnosed with antisocial personality disorder (see Antisocial personality disorder).
+If the behavior continues into adulthood, people often encounter legal trouble, chronically violate the rights of others, and are often diagnosed with antisocial personality disorder.
 Some of these adults develop mood, anxiety, or other mental health disorders.

-Doctors base the diagnosis on the child’s behavior.
+Doctors base the diagnosis of conduct disorder on the child’s behavior.
 The symptoms or behavior must be troubling enough to impair functioning in relationships, at school, or at work.

 The social environment is also considered.
 If misconduct develops as an adaptation to a very stressful environment (such as a war-torn area or area of civil unrest), it is not considered a conduct disorder.

-Treatment is very difficult because children with conduct disorder rarely perceive anything wrong with their behavior.
+Treatment of conduct disorder is very difficult because children and adolescents with conduct disorder rarely perceive anything wrong with their behavior.
 Thus, scolding them and urging them to behave better do not help and should be avoided.
-Often, the most successful treatment is to separate children from the troubled environment and to provide a strictly structured setting, as in a mental health or a juvenile justice facility.
+Often, the most successful treatment for seriously disturbed children or adolescents is to separate them from the troubled environment and to provide a strictly structured setting, such as a mental health or a juvenile justice facility.

 Psychotherapy may improve the child's self-esteem and self-control, thus enabling them to control their behavior better.

+Other disorders, if present, are treated.
 Certain drugs may be somewhat effective, especially if children also have certain other disorders, such as attention-deficit/hyperactivity disorder or depression.
 Treatment of such disorders can help lessen the symptoms of conduct disorder.
+For learning disorders, the most useful treatment is education that is carefully tailored to the individual child.